 When you incur an unforeseeable emergency under the 457 Plan, you must complete a City of Portland Hardship Withdrawal Application and a Voya Withdrawal Request Authorization package.
 For further assistance, call our Portland Office at (503) 937-0355 or toll-free at (800) 238-6281.
 Your local representative can answer any questions you have regarding applying for a withdrawal.
-Additional details on unforeseeable emergency withdrawals are available in the Plan Highlights section of this site.
+Additional details on unforeseeable emergency withdrawals are available in the Plan Overview section of this site.

 How do I change my beneficiary under the Plan?+

 You will need to complete a new Beneficiary Designation Form to change your beneficiary designation.
 The completed form should be returned to the City.
 For a copy of the form, please click here to be redirected to the City’s website.

 What happens if I do not designate a Plan beneficiary?+

 If you do not name a beneficiary (or if your beneficiary dies before you), death benefits will be paid to your estate.
-Refer to the Plan Highlights section for specifics.
+Refer to the Plan Overview section for specifics.